-Global warming and climate change are terms used to describe the rise in the average temperature of the earth.
-As our planet warms, temperature changes can be recorded on the earth’s surface, in our oceans and also within the atmosphere.
+Global warming and climate change are terms we use to describe the rise in the average temperature of the earth.
+As our planet warms, we observe temperature changes on the earth’s surface, in our oceans, and within the atmosphere.

-Throughout history the earth’s climate has gone through numerous cycles of both warming and cooling.
-In the last 600,000 to 700,000 years alone, it is believed that the earth has seen seven cycles of glacial advancement and retreat which are clear indicators of global warming and cooling.
+Throughout history, the earth’s global climate has gone through numerous cycles of both warming and cooling.
+In the last 600,000 to 700,000 years alone, scientists believe the earth has seen seven cycles of glacial advancement and retreat.
+This is a clear indicator of historic periods of global warming and cooling.

-What’s different about the current warming cycle is that most scientists agree that this is either being caused by or exacerbated by human influence on the “greenhouse effect” and the abundance of greenhouse gases in our atmosphere.
+There is something different about the current warming cycle, however.
+Most scientists agree this is a result of human influence on the ‘greenhouse effect’.
+This phenomenon relates to the abundance of greenhouse gases within our atmosphere.

 What Are Greenhouse Gases?

 Greenhouse gases (or GHG’s) are gases contained within our atmosphere that have the potential to absorb infrared radiation.
-These gases absorb heat reflected from the earth that would otherwise be lost to space and are vital for helping to keep our planet warm and inhabitable.
+These gases absorb heat reflected from the earth that would otherwise be lost to space.
+They are vital for helping to keep our planet warm and inhabitable.

-The primary greenhouse gases found within the earth’s atmosphere are shown in the following table.
+The primary greenhouse gases we can find within the earth’s atmosphere are shown in the following table.

 |Greenhouse Gas||Chemical Formula||Source(s)|